Los Angeles local? We’re in Studio City, just above Hollywood.

-It must be EMPTY!
+- It must be an EMPTY drive.
 We will be reformatting it (deleting any existing files) before we start moving the recovered data.

-It must be a single external hard drive or bare SATA drive of equal or greater size than the “bad” drive.
+- It must be a single external hard drive or bare SATA drive of equal or greater size than the “bad” drive.
 Sorry, we can not move to NAS (Network Attached Storage) devices or USB flash drives (unless the “bad” device is a flash drive).

-If your transfer drive is found to be defective or not large enough, you agree to buy one from us if your recovery is successful.
+- If your transfer drive is found to be defective or not large enough, you agree to buy one from us if your recovery is successful.

-It must be dropped off at the same time you drop off your bad hard drive.
-We do not accept transfer hard drives after receiving your “bad” hard drive.
+- The Transfer Drive must be provided off when you drop off your bad device.
+We do not accept Transfer Drives after receiving your “bad” device.

 If your failed hard drive is inside an external enclosure…

-We will need to remove the enclosure in order to gain access to the bare drive.
+- We will need to remove the enclosure to access the bare drive.
 The enclosure may be damaged during this process.
 We do not install the hard drive back into the enclosure (although we will give back the enclosure along with the bad drive).